hocinemediani/Ignition/README.md

 The worker cards are detected automatically in the network by the reception of a monitoring message, which triggers the start of a thread (1 per card) to communicate with the said cards.
 It uses multiple threads to catch incoming client requests (1 per client) and spawns them only when needed (when a client submits a task).
 The orchestrator will always choose the card with the least full queue, to try to minimize the client's waiting time.
-When a card connects to the orchestrator, it will send it all of the currently existing models in order for it to be up to date with the other workers.

 ## Workers functioning :
 The workers communicate with the orchestrator in two ways :